akshatkmistry/Home-Cooked-Food-Delivery-Platform/README.md

 ## 🔥 Features

-* Browse and order home-cooked meals
+* Browse and order meals
-* View and post reviews
 * Dynamic menu from MongoDB
 * Cart and order management